Joe- Hi Jim, please could you introduce yourself and explain a little about the position you had at Kenner and the kind of work you were involved in?

 Later, in the 1990s, the Quality and Safety Departments were moved into the Elsinore Building with the rest of us.
 The Play-Doh Factory was closed in Cincinnati after Hasbro took us over and Oakley was mainly used as a storage facility.

 Joe- Those dumpster divers are probably famous and well respected collectors now haha!
-This next question might seem like an odd one but it’s one I’ve always wanted to know the answer to and who better to ask than the director of packaging (it’s also one for any proof card/printing process geeks out there).
+This next question might seem like an odd one but it’s one I’ve always wanted to know the answer to and who better to ask than someone from the packaging department (it’s also one for any proof card/printing process geeks out there).

 Having cromalin proofs of the packaging printed up to be signed off on before things went into production seemed like it was an important part of the Kenner process, yet I’ve never seen any Real Ghostbusters cromalins.
 Do you recall if any were printed for Ghostbusters packaging or did something change which meant they weren’t used?